OpenACC/openacc-best-practices-guide/03-Analyze.markdown

 that take up a significant percentage of the runtime are frequently referred to as *hot spots* and will be the starting point for accelerating the application.
-A variety of tools exist for generating application profiles, such as gprof, pgprof, Vampir, Nsight Systems and TAU.
+A variety of tools exist for generating application profiles, such as gprof, Vampir, Nsight Systems, and TAU.
 Selecting the specific tool that works best for a given application is outside of the scope of this document, but regardless of which tool or tools are used below are some important pieces of information that will help guide the next steps in parallelizing the application.